 The Carroll University Master of Science in Physician Assistant Studies program is a post-baccalaureate program divided into one year of course work with supervised clinical practicums, followed by one year of clinical rotations.
-The program begins June 4 and runs full time for two years.
+The program begins in summer and runs full time for two years.
 The supervised clinical practicums in the first year provide students with hands-on patient/client experience that allows students to integrate classroom learning with practical and clinical applications while providing service to the community.
 The practicum courses help students develop clinical skills, and emphasize wellness and prevention across the lifespan.
 Students participate in 12 months of full-time clinical rotations in the areas of Family Practice, Internal Medicine, Emergency Medicine, Obstetrics and Gynecology, Psychiatry, Pediatrics and General Surgery in the second year.
 An additional six-week elective will be taken in either a medical or surgical subspecialty area.
 Clinical education experiences occur off campus, and students must secure appropriate transportation.
-International physician assistant clinical experiences are available o Curriculum: Graduate Year 1
+International physician assistant clinical experiences are available o Curriculum: Graduate Year 1 Year 1 total credits: 66 credits o Summer - 18 credits

 Due to the academic rigor and demands of clinical rotations throughout the Master of Science in Physician Assistant Studies program, students are highly encouraged not to work during their first and second years.
-Additionally, students are not allowed to work on campus within the physician assistant program at any time during their first or
+Additionally, students are not allowed to work on campus within the physician assistant program at any time during their first or second year.

-· Master of Science in Physician Assistant Studies: 118 Credits
+• Master of Science in Physician Assistant Studies: 118 Credits